Materials-Consortia/OPTIMADE/optimade.md

 (* END EBNF GRAMMAR Filter *)
 ```

-Note: whe implementing a parser according this grammar, the
+Note: when implementing a parser according this grammar, the
 implementers MAY choose to construct a lexer that ignores all
 whitespace (space, tabs, newlines, vertical tabulation an format feed
 characters, as described in the grammar 'Space' definition), and use
-such lexer to recognise language elements that are described in the
+such lexer to recognize language elements that are described in the
 `(* TOKENS *)` section of the grammar.
 In that case, the '[Spaces]'
 element should probably be removed from the `Filter = [Spaces],
 Expression` definition as well, and the remaining grammar rules could
 then be used as a parser generator (like yacc, bison, antlr) input.

 ## <a name="h.app3">Appendix 3.
 Regular Expressions for OPTiMaDe Filter Tokens.</a>
-The string below contains Perl-Compatible Regular Expressions to recognise
+The string below contains Perl-Compatible Regular Expressions to recognize
 identifiers, number, and string values as specified in this specification.

 ```